thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

         On completion of the tour, the service will email you an online waitlist form for you to complete.
-The waitlist email will also provide other informations such as the fees, our service offering, information about our Approved Kindergarten Program, etc.
+The waitlist email will also provide other information such as the fees, our service offering, information about our Approved Kindergarten Program, etc.